 As an example, let’s say you have a website where you can upload photos, something like Instagram.

-There are however a few small issues currently with the technology, while android has taken up with PWA and when you visit a site you will get an option to download.
-The issues are with iOS and Desktop. iOS does not let you know that a web page can be an app, you have to go through options pages in order to install the app.
-Which may be a more user friendly experience as they don’t have to click no to every site they visit but your users won’t know that it exists as an app to download.
+There are however a few small issues currently with the technology.
+Android has taken up with PWA and when you visit a site you will get an option to download.
+However, iOS and Desktop still face some issues. iOS does not let you know that a web page can be an app, you have to go through options pages in order to install the app.
+Which may be a more user friendly experience as they don’t have to click no to every site they visit.
+However, your users won’t know that it exists as an app to download.

 Desktop does let you know a site is PWA but I would guess most users don’t notice that there is a small button next to the favourite icon on chrome: If you click that then you are able to download the site as a PWA app.